 Here are some general guidelines to get you started when lighting your home.

 Throughout the house, pay attention to ceiling height.
 Eight feet is standard, but some may be taller.
 If this is the case, an led high bay light would be appropriate.
 Make sure overhead lights are no less than 7 feet from the floor.
 For two-story spaces, hang fixtures so the bottom is level with where the first-floor ceiling would be.
 You may seek help from services like this Lighting Installation in White Plains, NY to install your indoor and outdoor lighting fixtures or conduct a lighting system repair.

 In a foyer or entryway that’s not vaulted, look for a flush mount or semi-flush, where the fixture extends no more than 6 to 8 inches from the ceiling.
 These low-profile fixtures are also suitable for closets, utility rooms and smaller bathrooms.

 For an overhead fixture in the living room, the larger the room, the larger the light.
 To determine size, add the length and width of the room.
 The total represents the size, in inches, that the fixture should be.
 For example, for a room that’s 14 feet by 16 feet, consider a fixture that’s 30 inches in diameter.
 For the height of the fixture, measure the ceiling height and multiply by 2.5 and 3.
 The resulting number, in inches, is the suggested range for height.
 For example, a 9-foot ceiling would call for a fixture that’s 22.5 inches to 27 inches tall.
-This electrical services in St. Simons Island and similar services can help you with installation.
+This electrical services in St. Simons Island and similar services can help you with installation for your lighting upgrade.

 Recessed or can lights should be placed starting in the center of the room, with an equal distance between them.
 The distance should be half the ceiling height, so a room with an 8-foot ceiling should have can lights placed 4 feet apart.
 Keep lights 3 feet away from walls.